Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Sum-Rank Metric Codes via Quadratic Extension of Algebraic Function Fields

 with

 All places in $\{P_{1},P_{2},P_{3},P_{4},P_{5},P_{6}\}$ are zeros of $\det(\varepsilon_{P}(L))$.
 Thus, the codeword

-has sum-rank distance 8, attaining the lower bound. \end{example} \begin{example} Consider the same finite field $\mathbb{F}_q$ and elliptic curve $\mathcal{E}$ as in the previous example.
+has a sum-rank weight that attains the lower bound. \end{example} \begin{example} Consider the same finite field $\mathbb{F}_q$ and elliptic curve $\mathcal{E}$ as in the previous example.
 We choose the place $P_1$, and let $Q_{1,1}$ and $Q_{1,2}$ be the places of $\mathcal{E}/\mathbb{F}_q$ lying over $P_1$.
 We take the rational places

-Let $D'=P_{0}+P_{2}+P_{3}+P_{4}+P_{5}P_{6}$.
+Let $D'=P_{0}+P_{2}+P_{3}+P_{4}+P_{5}+P_{6}$.
 Then the code $C_{sr,2}(D,6P_1)$ has parameters $[24,6,6]$ with sum-rank weight distribution:

 where $A_i$ counts the number of codewords with sum-rank weight $i$. \end{example}